Amsterdam off the beaten track

 Amsterdam Castle Muiderslot

-Amsterdam and the surrounding Metropolitan area offer so much to see and do, so if you feel like some more exploring check out the neighbourhood guides or the 10 hidden gems in Amsterdam for more inspiration!
+Amsterdam and the surrounding Metropolitan area offer so much to see and do, so if you feel like some more exploring check out the rest of the Amsterdam Area for more inspiration!

 Discover more day trips from Amsterdam